shashankatthaluri/GenAI/README.md

 ## Learn Python Basics 🐍

 Start by learning the basics of Python programming.
-It's the foundation for AI development and is relatively easy to grasp.
+It's the foundation for AI development and is relatively easy to grasp. (source: refer to my learning repository.)

 ## Setup Development Environment ⚙️